 Graduate Student Activities

 - REMS and the Annmary Brown Memorial serve as the forum for a vibrant community of graduate students in affiliated departments.
-The REMS Graduate Colloquium meets twice every semester in the convivial setting of the Memorial, to hear and discuss papers by graduate students in an interdisciplinary context.
+The REMS Graduate Colloquium meets several times a semester in the convivial setting of the Memorial, to hear and discuss papers by scholars or graduate students in an interdisciplinary context.

 This year's graduate sutent representatives are: